 It's the third question which I focus on in this blog.

-This doesn’t necessary mean your music has to be completely unconventional and avant-garde - although we do welcome that too.
+Your style may well be influenced by your favourite artists and composers which is of course a good thing.
+And 'unique' doesn't necessary mean your music must be completely unconventional and avant-garde - although we do welcome that too.

-Perhaps there might be a gap in a roster for a composer who specialises in, say, the fusion of electronic and orchestral writing; or a Scandic-Noir style.
+But perhaps there might be a gap in a roster for a composer who specialises in, say, the fusion of electronic and orchestral score writing; or a Scandic-Noir style.
 But whatever you offer, be authentic.

 A composer team recently wrote to us with a fascinating story: